tyrneh/options-implied-probability/TECHNICAL_README.md

     price_method       = "last" | "mid",       # defaults to 'mid'; mid-price calculated as `(bid + ask) / 2`
     max_staleness_days = 3,                   # filter options older than N calendar days from valuation_date.
 Defaults to 3 to accomodate weekends.
-Set to None to disable filtering surface_method     = "svi",                # "svi" (default) or "bspline" surface_options    = {"max_iter": 400},    # optional dict of method-specific kwargs
+Set to None to disable filtering surface_method     = "svi",                # "svi" (default) or "bspline" surface_options    = svi_options(max_iter=400),  # SVICalibrationOptions when using SVI; dict for bspline surface_random_seed = 7,                   # optional seed forwarded to the SVI optimiser
 )
 ```

 Note that mid prices are preferred over last, due to lower noise from stale quotes.
 However, Yahoo Finance often doesn't have bid/ask data, so the from_ticker() method for yfinance uses last prices by default.

 `surface_method` selects between the arbitrage-aware SVI fitter and the legacy cubic B-spline smoother.
-Supply `surface_options` as a plain dictionary (for example via `oipd.core.svi.svi_options(max_iter=800, tol=1e-9)`) to override calibration defaults.
+When `surface_method="svi"`, pass either an `SVICalibrationOptions` instance (typically via the convenience helper `svi_options(...)`) and, if desired, a `surface_random_seed` for reproducible optimiser starts.
+For the B-spline smoother keep using a plain dictionary.
 If calibration fails (e.g., too few strikes or a hard butterfly violation) the code raises `CalculationError("Failed to smooth implied volatility data: ...")`.
 In those cases either clean the input quotes or retry with the legacy cubic spline via `ModelParams(surface_method="bspline")`.

+Diagnostics from SVI calibration, including the selected JW parameters, weights, and optimiser lineage, are attached to the fitted smile via `vol_curve.diagnostics`.
+You can log progress by installing handlers on the package logger exposed through `oipd.logging.configure_logging()`.

 ### 2.4 RND estimator